Seattle in the Depression

 Most recently, the Mission has added new, innovative approaches—bringing help directly to the streets where it is most needed.
 At night, Mission Search & Rescue vans visit known homeless encampments, bringing much-needed supplies, food, prayer, and open invitations to recovery programs and therapy.
 In the morning, the Mission’s Morning Watch program aids downtown business with homelessness at their doorsteps.

-In 2012, the Mission also launched Serve Seattle, an urban leadership program that brings students from across the country to live in the city and learn to serve its people.
 Partnerships with area churches have also led to the creation of more shelters, including an emergency shelter and additional women’s shelter.

 In 2016, more than one million meals were provided through the Mission's programs and partner organizations.